tfilo/car-repair-register-fe/README.md

 - `docker compose up -d`

-It will run database on port 5432 and backend on port 80 exposed by traefik and internal api on port 9090 for healthcheck (not used in frontend).
+It will run database on port 5432 and backend on port 80 exposed by traefik and internal healthcheck api on port 9090 for healthcheck (not used in frontend).

-After database and backend is running, you can start development server by commands:
+After database, keycloak and backend is running, you can start development server by commands:

 - `npm install` (only if you didn't run it before or you modifed package.json file)
 - `npm run apigen` (only if you need generate openapi without starting/buildin app)